vortydev/Gary/README.md

 # Quiz

-To lock the quiz to a single channel (say, `bot-spam`) created a `channel.txt` file containing the name of the channel under `plugins/quiz/`.
+To lock the quiz to a single channel (for example, `bot-spam`) create `channel.txt` in `plugins/quiz/` containing the name of the channel.

 # Available commands: